JamesCollerton/Learning-Kubernetes/kubernetes.md

 #### Healthchecks

+- There are three main types of probe: startup, readiness and liveness.
 - When you run your application as a container in Kubernetes, it is automatically kept alive for you using a process health check.
 This health check simply ensures that the main process of your application is always running.
 If it isn’t, Kubernetes restarts it.
 - However, in most cases a health check isn't enough.
 You also want to check the application is running and responsive (a liveness check).
 - You may also want a readiness probe, readiness describes when a container is ready to serve user requests.